Atlas7/fungai-blog/_posts/2017-12-13-train-a-basic-wild-mushroom-classifier.md

 #### Start TensorBoard in the background

-I just wanted to emphasize, Tensorflow is **awesome**.
-I've learnt a great deal on model training with Tensorboard.
-I would highly recommend using it for two main visualizations / charts:
+I just wanted to emphasize, Tensorboard is **awesome**.
+I've learnt a great deal on model training with Tensorboard and would highly recommend using it for two main visualization charts:

 - accuracy (higher the better)
 - cross entropy (lower the better)